BarnardNLP/lab-manual/lab-manual.md

-# Barnard NLP Lab Manual
+# Bryn Mawr NLP Lab Manual

-This is an introduction to carrying out research in the Barnard NLP Lab.
+This is an introduction to carrying out research in the Bryn Mawr NLP Lab.
 It describes our general approach to research and your rights and responsibilities as a researcher, whether that's for a summer, a semester, or multiple years.